ASSP common interest group and practice specialty communities

 Each common interest group and practice specialty has a custom and individualized hyperlink to the tool.
 Community leaders will receive their custom link via email.
 If you are having trouble locating or using your link, please contact the ASSP Communities Team for support.

 Custom links will become available during the third full week of July.
-(Note: CAMPT links are not sent unless your community has submitted the previous year's CAMPT, which is due June 30.)

 The Purpose of This Tool